IDI-Systems/idi-cpp-template/README.md

-# ACRE Core
+# IDI C++ Project Template

-This is the core library for ACRE.
+This is a template for starting new C++ projects that conform to the IDI C++ project structure requirements.

 ## Build Instructions